tsamsonov/generalize-dem/README.md

 ## Example data

-You can find an example DEM in dem.gdb geodatabase (please unzip gdb before using).
-Source dem is called simply "dem" and generalized is called "dem_gen".
-Generalization parameters for Generalize DEM tool can be found in Parameters_Example.png screenshot.
+You can find an example DEM in `dem.gdb` geodatabase (please unzip gdb before using).
+Source dem is called simply `dem` and generalized is called `dem_gen`.

 ## Acknowledgements

-[pybind11](https://github.com/pybind/pybind11/) library is used to compile stream tracing module.
+[pybind11](https://github.com/pybind/pybind11/) library is used to compile stream extraction module.

 ## Further reading